neoremind/fluent-validator/README.md

 </dependency>
 ```

-*Currently GA version has not been released but the snapshot version is able to work normally.
+*Currently GA version has been released but the snapshot version is also able to work normally.
 Please add the
-following repository to your repositories if possible.
+following repository to your repositories if you are using the snapshot version.
 See more on
 [sonatype](https://oss.sonatype.org/content/repositories/snapshots/com/baidu/unbiz/).*

     <!-- Note: please remove this after GA version is released -->